Child Advocacy Council

 (Lake Area Ministries Benevolence)

 LAMB House is an ecumenical organization supported by the churches in the Camdenton area.
 It provides assistance to the needy; emergency food, clothing, fuel and rental assistance.
-LAMB House maintains a “burn room” with household items to assist as someone sets up a new household.
+LAMB House maintains a “Crisis Room” with household items to assist as someone sets up a new household.
 It provides shoes to school children when requested by their teacher or the school nurse.
 LAMB House also serves as a referral source to help people find the appropriate agency to meet their needs.

 Donations of food, clothing, linens, and small household items are most welcome.
 Monetary donations are also gratefully accepted.